 Further options in the 3D viewer can be investigated, including a fly-through.

 Comparing As-Built against Design

-Since the original designs were carried out for approval, rather than strict build dimensions, the green staff used their creative licence during the build.
+Since the original designs were carried out for approval, rather than strict build dimensions, the green staff used creative licence during the build.
 But we are still interested to compare the original design against the as-built.
 This is quite easy to do in n4ce, using the backcloth facility.
 Query options can be used in the plan view to show distances, levels difference and areas between the two sets of models.